ConceptualBlending/monster_render_system/README.md

 ## Step 3: Test that everything works
 Navigate to the **Medusa/Binaries/Release/** inside your local copy and run
 ```
-$ mono medusa.exe --window --no-output ../../Examples/Repository/Repository.json ../../Examples/MonsterMarkup/markup1.json
+mono medusa.exe --window --no-output ../../Examples/Repository/Repository.json ../../Examples/MonsterMarkup/markup1.json
 ```
 This will open Medusa in window mode which directly displays an individual defined inside the examples directory.
 The result won't be stored and get lost after you close that window.
-Please note that the **mono** prefix is only required if you are on a non-Windows machine running Mono.
+However, please note that **mono** prefix is only required if you are on a non-Windows machine running Mono.

 # Quick Start
 There are only two basic concepts to know if you want to use Medusa.

-A **repository** for Medusa is an index directory containing several images which are associated to *types*.
-Each type contains a list of points (*connection points*) with which you can express *relations* between typed *individuals*.
+A **repository**, in the sense of Medusa, is an indexed directory containing several images which are associated to *types*.
+Each type contains of a list of points (*connection points*).
+With these points you can express *relations* between typed *individuals* later on.
 For a set of individuals and releations between them, Medua will infer the connection points depending the individuals type and will take care to automatically arrange each individual to match your definition.

 How an individual is descripted is done with a so called **markup file**.
 Basically a (new) individual contains of relations between existing ones (which are also defined inside the markup file).
 Each of those individuals must be typed with a type inside the repository except the new one.
 Whereas you have to build the repository at least one time, you can build any combination of typed individuals if you want with less effort.
 In most use cases you will link the repository index and one markup file to the Medusa binary by typing

 ```
-$ mono medusa.exe <path to repository index file> <path to markup input file> <path to output file>
+mono medusa.exe <path to repository index file> <path to markup input file> <path to output file>
 ```
+Please note, that Medusa is a renderer for individuals.
+That means your recently created new individual will not be imported into your repository - it will be just displayed.
 # Customise Input and Repository
 ## Repositories